Moving to Estonia for an IT Job: Artem’s Relocation Story

 How much can a Senior Software Engineer expect to make in Tallinn?
 Does the salary match the cost of living?

-Note: You can get an idea of what your net salary in Estonia would be like by using this take-home pay calculator.
+Get an idea of what your net salary in Estonia would be like using this net pay calculator →

 What makes Estonia an attractive place for you as a software developer?